Why isn't Eve Myles in Victoria series 2?

 There’s a notable absence in the palace in Victoria series 2 – Eve Myles’ Mrs Jenkins is no longer serving as the Queen’s dresser, clearing the way for Miss Skerrett to take on the job.

-But why isn’t Eve Myles back for series 2?
+But why isn’t Eve Myles back for the second season?
 Daisy Goodwin said she’d be devastated if she didn’t return, in a Q&A with fans on RadioTimes.com last year.

 I would be DISTRAUGHT if she wasn't. @TeamEveMyles #RTVictoria https://t.co/heMDjsbHp1